jerry9871/CausalLinkSim/README.md

 ### Nice to get: INERTIA

 - Inertia is emergent phenomenon from the particles and their interactions, and it follows the same rules as the electrostatic force.
-- The particle speed in relative to other particles is determined only by the causal links.
-The particle has no hidden variable to hold the momentum.
+- The particle speed is only determined in relation to other particles through causal links.
+The particle has no hidden variable to hold its momentum.
 - Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.

 ### Super nice to get: GRAVITY